metadot/aksel-poke-dex-explorer/README.md

 # PokéDex Explorer

-A comprehensive Pokémon browser application built with Angular that allows users to explore the world of Pokémon using the PokéAPI.
+A Pokémon browser application built with Angular that allows users to explore the world of Pokémon using the PokéAPI.

 ## Project Overview

 This Angular application serves as a training project for interns to learn and apply core Angular concepts.
-The PokéDex Explorer allows users to:
+The PokéDex Explorer will allow users to:

 - Browse a list of Pokémon
 - View detailed information about each Pokémon
-- Navigate between different pages using Angular routing
+- Navigate between different pages
-- Experience protected routes and authentication flows
+- Experience protected routes
 - Interact with dynamically displayed data

 ## Technologies Used